mehadishakil/DesignPatternAssignment1/README.md

 This project demonstrates the following design patterns:

-1. **Factory Method Pattern**: Implemented in Scenario 1, Case 1, for creating age-specific operating systems.
+1. **Singleton Pattern**: Implemented in Scenario 1, for creating a kingdom where only one king can exist at any time.

 2. **Observer Pattern**: Implemented in Scenario 2, for managing the NewsOnScreen subscription service.

-3. **Builder Pattern**: Implemented in Scenario 3, Case 6, for designing and configuring car models in the StudentCars inventory system.
+3. **Builder Pattern**: Implemented in Scenario 3, for designing and configuring car models in the StudentCars inventory system.

 ---

 ## Contributing